-The estimated switchyard O&M cost increased by 4.7% from the 2018 BRCP, this is due to an increase in the connection asset O&M escalation factors (see section 2.1 for further information).
+The estimated switchyard O&M cost increased by 4.7% from the 2018 BRCP, due to an increase in the connection asset O&M escalation factors (see Section 2.1 for further information).
+This value has not changed from the draft report.